profsmith89/ctps/_sources/chap06.md

 *   Code a simple filter that when applied to an image file can highlight the edges of the objects in that image [CS concepts].
 ```

+## Numbers and knowledge

-**Numbers and knowledge.** We are about to discover that computers encode everything as numbers.
+We are about to discover that computers encode everything as numbers.
 My electronic copy of this book's manuscript is a bunch of numbers.
 The picture I took of my dog one weekend is stored as a bunch of numbers.
 The podcast I listened to on my morning walk and the songs my wife streamed on her run are simply a bunch of numbers.
 In fact, every file and every program on our computers are nothing but a long list of numbers.

 That may sound very dry and unexciting, but it is also a very powerful idea.
 To understand why, we're going to turn to Harvard professor and American historian Jill Lepore and her work in answering the question, what counts a knowledge?